 Getting Started with Anypoint Platform (Mule 3)

-Note: This course is not for developers and architects who are going to take the Anypoint Platform Development: Fundamentals (Mule 3) course or the self-study MuleSoft.U Development Fundamentals (Mule 3) course, which include this content and much more.
+Note: This course is not for developers and architects who are going to take the Anypoint Platform Development: Fundamentals course, which includes this content and more.

 At the end of this course, students should be able to: